Setting up a Freshwater Aquarium: A Guide for Beginners

 A Few Things to Remember

-Now that you have your aquarium set up there are a few things that you much keep in mind.
+Now that you have your aquarium set up, there are a few things that you must keep in mind.

-- Fish should not be feed more food than the entire population can consume in two minutes (uneaten food decays and ruins good water quality)
+- Do not overfeed your fish.
+Fish should be fed twice a day everyday.
+It is recommended to have one fast day each week.
+Fish should not be fed more food than the entire population can consume in two minutes (uneaten food decays and ruins good water quality).

-- Test your water quality at least once a month to insure that it is still within the desired parameters
+- Test your water quality at least once a month to ensure that it is still within the desired parameters.

-This video shows some of the aspects of setting up an aquarium and is meant to be a visual aide .
+This video shows some of the aspects of setting up an aquarium and is meant to be a visual aid.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.